iocafe/iocafe-doc/source/hw-io-abstraction/pins-library/190918-using-pins-chapter.rst

     }
     Pin;

 There is group_next and board_next.
 Often is handy to loop trough all pins, like when making memory map for IO com.
 Or reading group of inputs with one command.
 To facilitate this we can group pins together.
 Pins with same PIN_GROUP number set go generate linked list and all pins of IO board a second linked list.

-All pins of a device can be referred using “extern const IoPinsHdr pins_hdr” in script generated pins-io.h.
+All pins of a device can be referred using “extern const IoPinsHdr pins_hdr” in script generated pins_io.h.
 We use pins_setup(&pins_hdr, 0) this to set up all the IO pins, or “pins_read_all(&pins_hdr, PINS_DEFAULT)” in main loop to read all pins.